 At initial recognition, the Fund measures a financial asset at its fair value.
-Transaction costs of financial assets carried at fair value through profit or loss are expensed in the statement of comprehensive income.
+Transaction costs of financial assets carried at fair value through profit or loss are expensed in the Statement of profit or loss and other comprehensive income.

 Subsequent to initial recognition, all financial assets and financial liabilities at fair value through profit or loss are measured at fair value.
-Gains and losses arising from changes in the fair value of the 'financial assets or financial liabilities at fair value through profit or loss' category are presented in the statement of comprehensive income within net gains/(losses) on financial instruments held at fair value through profit or loss in the period in which they arise.
+Gains and losses arising from changes in the fair value of the 'financial assets or financial liabilities at fair value through profit or loss' category are presented in the Statement of comprehensive income within net gains/(losses) on financial instruments held at fair value through profit or loss in the period in which they arise.

-The fair value of financial assets and liabilities traded in active markets is subsequently based on their quoted market prices at the end of the reporting period without any deduction for estimated future selling costs.
-The quoted market price used for financial assets held by the Fund is the last traded price and the quoted market price for financial liabilities is the current asking price.
+The fair value of financial assets and liabilities traded in active markets is subsequently measured based on their quoted market prices at the end of the reporting period without any deduction for estimated future selling costs.
+The quoted market price used for financial assets held by the Fund is the current last traded price and the quoted market price for financial liabilities is the last traded price.